 - The yoga positions “cat/cow” and “child’s pose” will also help encourage a baby to roll more anterior.

-- Taylor sitting helps to keep the woman’s pelvis rotated forward and encourages the baby to do the same.
+- Tailor sitting helps to keep the woman’s pelvis rotated forward and encourages the baby to do the same.

 - Using a rebozo to “shake” or rock the baby so it is no longer “stuck” in a posterior position will help the exercises listed above work more effectively.
 The Midwives of New Jersey use rebozos during regular office visits.